 For example, the report states that Finland is the “most stable,” the “safest,” the “best govern[ed]” country in the world with the “least organized crime” and the “soundest banking system.
 It has the “most independent” judicial system, the freest elections, and the “third best press freedom in the world.”
 Finland is the “fourth most innovative country” and second in “using information and communication technologies to boost” BOTH “competitiveness” AND “well-being.”
 And finally, according to the report, the Finns enjoy “the most personal freedom and choice in the world.”

 Of course, much depends on how one defines freedom, and many Americans consider increased government programs a loss of personal freedom.
-Most Finns are well aware of but also puzzled by this American perspective, not only because their taxes are not really much higher than Americans’ total combined taxes, but also because what they get in return for their taxes opens much opportunity for them.
+Most Finns are well aware of but also puzzled by this American perspective because what they get in return for their taxes opens much opportunity for them.
 In her book The Nordic Theory of Everything, Anu Partanen argues this point especially regarding government-funded health care.
 Partanen suggests that companies, when freed from the tremendous burden of having to provide health care coverage for their employees, are more likely to stay financially afloat, and individuals have the option to leave unsatisfying jobs and start their own businesses.
 Similarly, Finland’s free-for-life higher education enables citizens to keep up with rapidly changing technology and even to re-train themselves for new careers if theirs become obsolete.